ImranR98/Backdraft/README.md

 # TODO
-- Forgot Password
+- Abstract away direct DB manipulation (via Mongoose) into their own layer instead of in the controllers
+    - In the same vein, see if the files in general can be organized in a simpler way ('funcs' is a bit vague, for instance)
+- Forgot password (probably using a JWT too, with existing password hash as signing key)
-- Automated tests for refresh token removal policies
+- Automated tests for refresh token removal policies (and just more organized tests in general)